 ●Deep Reinforcement Learning (DQN, Deep Q-Network)

-In traditional Q-learning, as the number of states (combinations of situations that the agent must consider) increases, computation becomes difficult.
-Therefore, DQN, which utilizes neural networks to learn optimal actions from large amounts of data, has emerged.
-DQN, developed by Google DeepMind, has been able to play classic Atari* games with scores exceeding those of humans.
+In traditional Q-learning, as the number of states (combinations of situations the agent must consider) increases, computation becomes difficult.
+To address this, DQN was introduced, which utilizes neural networks to learn optimal actions from large amounts of data.
+Developed by Google DeepMind, DQN was able to play classic Atari* games with scores surpassing human performance.

 *Atari: A U.S. company founded in 1972, primarily manufacturing video games.

-・In Q-learning, we evaluate options like "move right" or "move left" and choose the optimal one.
+・Q-Learning evaluates options like "move right" or "move left" and selects the optimal one.

-・In Policy Gradient, we directly learn the flow of movements, such as "smoothly moving to the right".
+・Policy-Based methods directly learn the flow of movement, such as "smoothly move to the right."

-Thus, Policy Gradient is well-suited for learning continuous actions, making it particularly effective in scenarios that require precise movements, such as autonomous driving and robot control.
+Because Policy-Based methods are suited for learning continuous actions, they are especially effective in situations requiring fine movements, such as autonomous driving and robot control.

 Tasks Difficult for Reinforcement Learning